robtweed/golgi/TUTORIAL.md

 So, in summary, this will create a WebComponent named *demo-div* that represents a simple *div* tag with some pre-defined text.

-What happens, then, is that *Golgi*'s *renderComponent()* method:
+#### How Your Golgi Component Is Loaded and Rendered

+In our simple example, we're loading and rendering our *demo-div* *Golgi Component* by using the *renderComponent()* method.
+What this method does is to:

-- *import*s the *demo-div.js* Module file
+- *import* the *demo-div.js* Module file
-- invokes its *load()* method which instantiates an instance of the WebComponent it defines
+- invoke its *load()* method which instantiates an instance of the WebComponent it defines
-- appends the WebComponent tag to the target HTML element that was specified in the *renderComponent()* method invocation.
+- append the WebComponent tag to the target HTML element that was specified in the *renderComponent()* method invocation.

 There's actually other stuff that *Golgi* does, but none of that is relevant yet to our simple example and we'll discover all that other good stuff later in the tutorial.